ActivitySpaceLab/gauteng-wellbeing-mapper-app/README.md

-# **Wellbeing Mapper**
+# **Wellbeing Mapper** 🧪 Beta Version

 ## What is Wellbeing Mapper?

 Wellbeing Mapper is a privacy-focused mobile application that lets you map your mental wellbeing in environmental & climate context.

+### Current Beta Status
+This is currently a **beta testing version** with two available modes:

+- **🔒 Private Mode**: Use the app for personal wellbeing tracking - all data stays on your device
+- **🧪 App Testing Mode**: Test all research features safely - no real research data is collected

+The full research participation mode will be available in the next release for actual study participants in Gauteng, South Africa.

+### About the Research (Coming in Full Release)
-You can use the app to map the routes you take and the places where you spend time while tracking your mental wellbeing using a short survey and/or a digital diary.
-All of this information stays on your device for your own use and need not be shared with anyone else.
-If you have been recruited to participate in a study, you can also choose to share this information with researchers who are trying to better understand how environmental and climate factors impact mental wellbeing.
+When released, the app will enable participants to map the routes they take and places where they spend time while tracking their mental wellbeing through surveys and digital diary entries.
+Research participants will be able to securely share this information with researchers studying how environmental and climate factors impact mental wellbeing.

 This application is part of a case study in the [Planet4Health project](https://planet4health.eu), a Horizon Europe research initiative focused on translating science into policy for planetary health.
 The case study specifically addresses "[Mental wellbeing in environmental & climate context](https://planet4health.eu/mental-wellbeing-in-environmental-climate-context/)" - an emerging field that recognizes how environmental and climate changes contribute to rising mental health and psychosocial issues.